Text Size:

 2024-2025 set-aside projects

 DRCOG staff conducted a call for letters of interest to select projects for the first half of the 2024-2027 Community-Based Transportation Planning Program set-aside at the end of 2023.
-The DRCOG Board of Directors approved five projects in March 2024, with an estimated total budget of $1.35 million.
-DRCOG will lead each of these planning efforts in collaboration with local partners.
+The DRCOG Board of Directors approved five projects in March 2024.

 Pilot Community-Based Transportation Planning Program